Assistants-Hub/docs.assistantshub.ai/docs/guides/integration-options.md

 # Integration Options

-There are 3 different ways you can integrate an assistant to your web project:
+There are 4 different ways you can integrate an assistant to your web project:

+### 1. Full Page Integration

+You can get a permalink to your assistant and share it as a full page link.
+This is the simplest way to integrate an assistant to your website.
+You can get the permalink from the assistant's integration page.

-### 1. Floating Assistant Button
+### 2. Floating Assistant Button

 <div style={{maxWidth:"100px"}}>![Floating Assistant Button](../images/floating-icon.png)</div>